SameetAsadullah/mergewise/docs/DEPLOYMENT.md

    pip install -r requirements.txt
    ```
 2. Export environment variables or create a `.env` file.
+3. If `ENABLE_TASK_QUEUE=1`, start Redis and a Celery worker (e.g., `celery -A src.task_queue:celery_app worker --loglevel=info`).
-3. Run with uvicorn or a process manager:
+4. Run the web API with uvicorn or a process manager:
    ```bash
    uvicorn app:app --host 0.0.0.0 --port 8000
    ```
    For production, wrap with `gunicorn` or `uvicorn` workers behind a reverse proxy (NGINX/Caddy).
-4. Ensure the service runs under a user with access to the FAISS index directory.
+5. Ensure the service runs under a user with access to the FAISS index directory.

 ## GitHub App Setup
 1. In GitHub → Settings → Developer settings → GitHub Apps, create an app with: